CascadeEnergy/backbone-gcm/README.md

 We have a similar mixin to release for garbage collecting list views, and it will probably be released as backbone-gcc, garbage-collection-collection-views.

+The whole thing should probably be renamed to:

+gci - garbage collect item view gcl - garbage collect list view

 Credit for both goes to [Michael Schoenfelder](https://github.com/noTXt).
 He wrote both, I ([Will Vaughn](https://github.com/nackjicholson)) just unit tested and packaged them.